szhorvat/LTemplate/README.md

 # LTemplate

-This is a package that simplifies extending Mathematica through LibraryLink by automating the generation of boilerplate code.
+This is a package that simplifies extending _Mathematica_ through LibraryLink by automating the generation of boilerplate code.

 At present, the package is still in flux and not ready for general use.
 However, all constructive criticism is welcome.

+To install, drop the `LTemplate` directory in the directory opened by `SystemOpen@FileNameJoin[{$UserBaseDirectory, "Applications"}]`.

-See `Tutorial.nb` for a short introduction.
+See `Documentation/LTemplateTutorial.nb` for a short introduction through examples.